jckras/livestream/README.md

 ## Requirements

-The module executable is currently only supported on `linux/arm64`, `linux/amd64`, and `darwin/arm64`.
+The module executable is currently supported on `linux/arm64`, `linux/amd64`, and `darwin/arm64`.
 Make sure your machine is running on one of these architectures to avoid exec format issues.

 ## Build and Run